Problem Hands From Takeout Doubles|

 This hand came up on Rec.Games.Bridge newsgroup with the question: What do you bid after RHO opens 1?

-In this case, with our HCPs more spread out, we would double and if advancer bids 1 (showing 4+ Spades and <9 HCPs), we would bid 1N, denying 3 Spades.
+With our HCPs more spread out in the problem hand above, we would double and if advancer bids 1 (showing 4+ Spades and <9 HCPs), we would bid 1N, denying 3 Spades.

 We double and partner bids 2, showing 9-11 HCPs and no 5-card suit to bid.